 Cheesecake is delicate, so you need to remove the sides; you cannot invert a cheesecake like you would with a cake.

-You can cut a 9 inch cheesecake into 8-10 slices, which is equivalent to 8-10 servings.
+A 9 inch cheesecake makes 8-10 servings, which is equivalent to 8-10 slices.

 Ingredients For Gingerbread Cheesecake